 IPL has been the most celebrated sport event in India ever since it started back in 2008.
 The tournament involves domestic Indian teams which include players from all over the world.

 Since, IPL is backed by BCCI, richest cricket board in the world, money involved in the tournament is crazy.
 You can get an idea of money spent in the tournament from the fact that most of the players earn more money playing in IPL than they earn playing in their national team.

 With crazy money comes different ways of earning money through it.
 One of the most known and popular way of earning money from IPL is betting on games.
-It is estimated that millions of dollars are spent on every game just by winning and losing on IPL betting.
+It is estimated that millions of dollars are spent on every game just by winning and losing on Cricket betting in India.

 In the recent years with the advent of digital platforms like Hotstar, which provide live streaming of IPL games, the audience has increased drastically.

 Recently BARC india published a study titled – ‘IPL- Over the Years’, which talks about various IPL trends over the years.